 There are many ways to describe our interests and passions in life – but no specifics quite fit.
 We share a deep interest in wine, theatre, history and culture, slowfood and the wonders and adventures of the outdoors and that’s why we live here as they are all in abundance in this area of Le Marche.
 It's funny - we love living life on the slow side but there's always so much to do!

 Hilfe bei Ökoprojekten

 Hilfe bei Kunstprojekten

 Over the years, it has been our aim to manage this farmhouse using a mix of traditional methods and permaculture systems.
-We have recently completed a natural swimming pool which still needs some finishing touches, alongside an outside cooking area with shower and compost toilet which need building, an upcycling project with a caravan and also further paths, raised-bed veggie patches and other small to medium building projects.
-Further to this, there is work tending, pruning and harvesting the olive grove that surrounds our land (over 300 trees) and potentially some cooking and service help for holiday guests.
+We have completed a natural swimming pool, an olive grove, a vineyard, veg plots, chicken coop, pathways, outside playing areas, alongside outside cooking and grilling areas with shower, compost toilet, an upcycling project with a caravan and extention and further paths, and other small to medium building projects.
+Further to this, there is work tending, pruning and harvesting the olive grove that surrounds our land (over 300 trees) and potentially some cooking.

 Fluent English, excellent German, good Italian and Gaelic, basic French and Spanish